What is culture? 5 ways people from different countries learn differently (& 5 ways we all learn the same)

 My Kenyan deep dive into delight- part 3 of 3 Learning Kenyan style

-Posted by Lee-Anne Ragan | Filed under Diversity & culture, training & development, Travel
+Posted by Lee-Anne Ragan | Filed under Diversity & culture, Training & development, Travel

 I wholeheartedly identify with the little goldfish above.
 It was time for adventure, for embracing something bigger.
 So what did I do?
 I moved to Kenya naturally, to continue and expand on my training and development work.
 This is the third in series of posts, with four more things I’ve been learning since I touched [...]